 The film ends where it begins, with an image of a single passenger, but this time the image isn’t quite so self-contained.
 Bits and pieces swirl off of them, the connection to the rest of the network of humanity refusing to neatly disappear.

 As visual metaphors go, it pairs well with Hiroshi Kondo’s multiverse.
 Both films look at the interplay between the individual and the crowd, finding connections by compressing time, space and movement in unique ways.
 Kondo’s film may be more immediately striking for its technical complexity, but Synchronicity uses the looseness of its characters to fantastic effect.
-Where multiverse shows the similarities between the individuals in the crowd, Brand’s imagery points to something bigger: if the people rushing past each other are particles swirling, are they part of something bigger?
+Where multiverse shows the similarities between the individuals in the crowd, Brand’s imagery points to something bigger: if the people rushing past each other are particles swirling, are they part of some greater whole?
 And what does that connection mean?

 dir: Michelle Brand